morimekta/providence/src/site/markdown/models.md

      */
     public _Builder clearMyContainer();

+    /**
+     * For containers the mutable collection instance can be fetched with
+     * the mutable* method.
+It will transform an immutable instance into
+     * the appropriate mutable variant if needed.
+     */
+    public List<String> mutableMyContainer();

     // -- lists and sets --

     /**
      * Add entries to the list or set.
-The field is present even if no values
-     * were given, and is still empty.
-Values must be valid, otherwise
-     * ClassCastException is thrown.
+Note that when adding by generic
+     * collection there is no item type checking.
+And adding with the
+     * (Type... values) will instantiate the container builder and
+     * set the field even if there are not values, as if the subsequent
+     * method was called with an empty collection.
      */
     public _Builder addToMyContainer(int... values);
+    public _Builder addToMyContainer(Collection<Integer> values);

     // -- maps --

     /**
      * Put the key / value pair into the map.
-The field is marked as present
-     * (key / value pair must be valid, otherwise ClassCastException is
-     * thrown).
      */
     public _Builder putInMyContainer(int key, int value);
 }